tunagencSU/DSA-210-Term-Project/README.md

 | Fold 4 | 2,023 | 505 | 0.878 | 2,655 |
 | **Mean (Folds 2–4)** | — | — | **0.847 ± 0.041** | **2,152** |

-Fold 1 looks bad on the surface but the reason is actually structural, not a bug.
-The seasonal pattern features need at least one full year of past history to compute, and Fold 1 simply doesn't have enough past data for that.
-Folds 2 through 4 are very stable at R² ≈ 0.85, which matches the held-out 2025 result.
-The production model is trained on all four years so it doesn't have this cold-start problem.
+Fold 1 looks bad but it's actually a structural thing, not a bug.
+The seasonal pattern features need at least one full year of past data to compute.
+Fold 1 just doesn't have enough history to work with.
+Folds 2 to 4 are very stable around R² ≈ 0.85, which matches the 2025 hold-out result, so I'm not too worried about it.
+The production model is trained on all 4 years so this cold-start problem doesn't apply to it.

 ### Per-location performance (sorted by R²)